microsoft/TypeScript-Handbook/pages/declaration files/Publishing.md

 Use the `--declaration` flag to generate declaration files.
 This way, your declarations and JavaScript always be in sync.

-If your package is not written in TypeScript then the second is the prefered approch.
+If your package is not written in TypeScript then the second is the preferred approach.

 # Including declarations in your npm package